ABOUT PAYAL

 I work with spiritually conscious, artistic women, who are moving

-towards uncolonizing body, mind, heart and spirit, who are seeking rooted and embodied teachings that support growth and transformation as well as those who share a desire for an authentic like-hearted community.
+towards uncolonising body, mind, heart and spirit, who are seeking rooted and embodied teachings that support growth and transformation as well as those who share a desire for an authentic like-hearted community.

 To re-connect you with your mental, emotional, physical and spiritual